coding-camel/react-beautiful-dnd-no-delay/README.md

 The problem: dragging a handle with no delay is not possible on touch devices.

-Lazy fix: This package sets `timeForLongPress` to 0.
+This package fixes it by seting `timeForLongPress` to 0.

-It's a temporary solution until we get an official solution.
+It's a temporary fix until we get an official solution.

 ### How to use: